Liberating football travel

 Pre-match beers for fans and casual visitors

-Pre-match bars line both sides of Riera Blanca, south of Travessera de les Corts, between Collblanc metro and the Nou Camp.
+With Barça back at the Nou Camp, pre-match bars line both sides of Riera Blanca, south of Travessera de les Corts, between Collblanc metro and the Nou Camp.
 Sadly El Rincón de Viti and its wall of framed Barça photos are no longer with us but still offering Galician cuisine, on the same strip, the Casa Ferreiro nearby is a handy place to catch the game on TV if you’ve not been lucky enough to get in.
 Now featuring an open kitchen, it’s trying to play more to its culinary credentials.
+Watch the bill at the end, though, as those tapas can quickly add up.

 Opposite, El Cargolet Picant is an upscale eaterie while the sun-catching seats outside Bar El Rellotge also provide a pre-match terrace.